autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 }
 ```

 And with that, we covered the first queries with the AEC Data Model API.
+Before moving to the advanced queries, there's one last important topic that we need to address: **Limits**.

+The AEC Data Model API has the limitation mentioned before applies for each query, but that's not the only limit in place.

 In the next step, we'll understand how this connection with the viewer works and explore more complex queries.

 [Next Step - Connecting with Viewer and Advanced Queries](../../connection/home/){: .btn}